uswds/uswds-site/pages/patterns/select-language/language-preferences.md

 </div>

 ## Considerations

+{:.usa-content-list}
-Strongly consider providing language to <strong>reassure the user that there are no penalties</strong> associated with accessing information or completing forms in languages other than English.
+- Strongly consider providing language to <strong>reassure the user that there are no penalties</strong> associated with accessing information or completing forms in languages other than English.
 Some people with limited English-language skills have concerns about stigma or that use of a language other than English will impact their immigration status, program eligibility, or future opportunities.

-Once a user has saved a preference setting other than English, default to their preferred language for future mail or email communications whenever possible.
+- Once a user has saved a preference setting other than English, default to their preferred language for future mail or email communications whenever possible.

-Consider that individuals may have <strong>other challenges in addition to limited English proficiency</strong>, and may require other types of support.
+- Consider that individuals may have <strong>other challenges in addition to limited English proficiency</strong>, and may require other types of support.

-Translation and navigation functions in languages other than English should still meet appropriate accessibility standards to ensure equal access.
+- Translation and navigation functions in languages other than English should still meet appropriate accessibility standards to ensure equal access.

-<strong>Use the HTML lang attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
+- <strong>Use the HTML lang attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.

 ## Components used in this pattern